C-Abner/php-ping/README.md

 # php-ping

-modify to u want to ping's ip address.
+modify the ip what u want to ping.